 You should document the change in behavior, and it’ll help you establish a link between your complaint and retaliation.
 It would be great if you could take notes and collect the evidence, such as the demotion letter you received from the employer.

 Talk to the HR

 To strengthen your case, it’s essential to speak to HR so that you can prove that you informed the employer about retaliation.
 Try to submit a written complaint and receive a receipt from HR.
 Also, keep a copy of the complaint, and your attorneys can use it to build a case.

 First, NYC employment lawyers assess the circumstances to determine if they can stand a case against your employer.
 Next, the lawyer will help you gather and organize evidence while filing a case with the right authority.

 Don’t Suffer from Workplace Retaliation: Contact Levine & Blit Today!

 Retaliation in the workplace doesn’t just affect your professional life; it can also affect your personal life.
 If you suspect retaliation and have lost a significant amount in wages, you can take help from a lawyer.

 At Levine & Blit, we are a team of highly professional labor lawyers in New York that can help you build a case against your employer.
 We are not afraid of big names, and our attorneys strive to help you recover fair compensation.

-Contact us for a free consultation, and explore your legal options against retaliation.
+Contact us for a Free Case Evaluation, and explore your legal options against retaliation.
 Start the new year right off the right way and seek justice today!